 A “shunt” represents an abnormal connection that allows direct blood flow from one side of the cardiac circulation to the other.

 - A left-to-right (L-to-R) shunt means that the oxygenated blood is returned to the lungs without being pumped through the body.

 - A right-to-left (R-to-L) shunt means the deoxygenated blood returns to the body without being oxygenated.

 Both types of shunt lead to less efficient circulation and an overload of cardiac chambers.
 The severity of symptoms is mostly determined by the volume of shunted blood.

-Ventricular compliance is multifactorial determined, but in the classical scenario left ventricle due to working against systemic circulation high-pressure gradient is thick walled and less compliant, thus leading to a preferential left to right direction of blood through the septal defect.
+Ventricular compliance is multifactorial determined, but in the classical scenario, the left ventricle, because of working against systemic circulation high-pressure gradient, is thick walled and less compliant, thus leading to a preferential left to right direction of blood through the septal defect.

 If an increase in the right ventricle afterload occurred, as in cases of either congenital obstructions in the pulmonary arteries/veins or in high pulmonary vascular resistance (pulmonary parenchymal disease or primary pulmonary hypertension), then the right ventricle becomes less compliant and the right to left shunt is present.